curl/everything-curl/usingcurl-netrc.md

 is typically stored in a user's home directory.
 (On Windows, curl will look for it with the name `_netrc`).

-This being a widespread and well used concept, curl also supports it - if you ask it to. curl does not, however, limit this feature to FTP, but can get credentials for machines for any protocol with this.
+This being a widespread and well used concept, curl also supports it—if you ask it to. curl does not, however, limit this feature to FTP, but can get credentials for machines for any protocol with this.
 See further below for how.